dart-lang/test/json_reporter.md

 ```

 A group containing test cases.
 The group's ID is unique in the context of this
 test run.
-It's used elsewhere in the protocol to refer to this test without
+It's used elsewhere in the protocol to refer to this group without
 including its full representation.

 The implicit group at the root of each test suite has `null` `name` and